rshpeley/yba3mods/README.md

 1. You cannot use the s-logo trademark, as shown at the top right of the document, except in the author section of the document legend (in the bottom right of the document) where I use it in place of my name.
 The s-logo at the top right of the document identifies my sole work and must be removed when changes by other people are made.
 2. You can't remove attributions, such as my copyright or trademark claims, authorship, or the link back to this repository.
-3. Obfuscate (hide) authorship, attribution or repository link in any way whatsoever.
+3. Hide or obscure authorship, attribution, or the repository link in any way whatsoever.

 ##### Please note:

 I've provided these documents for the purpose of sharing knowledge about how I modified the Traynor YBA-3 bass amp with the hope that this knowledge may be useful for others.
-If you choose to post your own mods here, that's great, if they're posted for informational purposes.
+If you choose to post your own mods here, that's great if they're posted for informational purposes.
 The yba3mods project repository is not intended to be used to promote business activities.